 Personalize each mailer

 Personalized emails drive 6x higher transaction rates.
 Personalizing your direct mail is just as important, and can be just as easy.
-If your mailing list is targeted and you have data on each recipient, consider personalizing your mailer with attributes like their name.
+If your mailing list is targeted and you have data on each recipient, you should consider personalizing each mailer with attributes like the recipient’s name.
 “John, this 20% off coupon is just for you!” is a lot more compelling than “Friend, this 20% off coupon is just for you!”
 Your call-to-action should be unique for each campaign so you can track the results.
 An even more sophisticated strategy is to offer unique promotional codes or URLs per recipient so you can track results at a campaign and individual level.

 The right targeting matters more than anything else.
-Your copy and call-to-action should be optimized for the mailing list in your campaign.
-For example, if you have a CRM full of customers in a certain region that you want to mail, your mailer design and copy should be geared specifically for them.
+Therefore, you should optimize your copy and call-to-action for the mailing list in your campaign.
+For example, if you have a CRM with customers in a certain region, your design and copy could be geared specifically for them.
 Consider breaking down your mailing list into smaller segments with unique creatives for each.

-Digital marketing is all about the data you use to create better campaigns and the data you get back to track results.
+Digital marketing is all about the data you use to create better campaigns and the results you get back.
 Physical mail doesn’t directly offer this since, well, it’s an analog format.
 To account for this, you should be using call-to-actions that are trackable.
 This includes promotional codes and specific landing pages that are unique to your campaign.
 It’s important you get this part right so that you know the ROI of your campaign.
 If you’re A/B testing, knowing which one performs best matters even more so you can double down on the winner for your next campaign.

 If you’re looking to run direct mail campaigns like a digital marketer, give Mailjoy a shot.
 It’s a self-service direct mail tool to send data-driven postcard campaigns in minutes.